samurwin/samurwin.github.io/README.md

 Made with ❤️ by Samantha Urwin

-*This website was initially created as a school project.
-I plan to keep expanding on this website and would appreciate any and all feedback/suggestions!*
+*I plan to keep expanding on this website and would appreciate any and all feedback/suggestions!*

 Issue open for suggestions: [Suggestions](https://github.com/samurwin/smu-portfolio/issues/1)